ExplainedRE/website/content/posts/flare-on7 - Report/index.md

         onzo = Split(F.L, ".")
 ```

-Where did this `F.L` came from?
+Where did this `F.L` come from?
 When searching for `F.L` in the output of the program we ran, we find nothing.
 We did find `F` though, and it is the name of a form.
 Looking at LibreOffice Calc again, we can see what `F.L` is.
 It is a label in a form.

 {{< image src="images/image_1.png" >}}